 version = "~> 5.67.0" # Allow patch updates onlyThe .terraform.lock.hcl file is Terraform's critical security and consistency mechanism.
 Introduced in Terraform 0.14, it records the exact provider versions and cryptographic checksums used in your configuration.

-Lock files solve three critical challenges:
+Lock files solve three problems:

 A .terraform.lock.hcl file has this structure: